Coronavirus: information for students

 - Language Centre (in German)

 The university buildings are once again generally accessible.
-Access is prohibited for persons who have contracted the virus or are suspected of having contracted it.
+Access is prohibited for persons who are ill with the virus or who are suspected of being infected.

 Use of the reading room

 When visiting the library, please observe the rules of distance and hygiene.
 Wearing a medical mask (surgical mask or FFP2 mask) is compulsory outside the fixed workplace in the reading room.
 At the fixed workstation, the mask may be removed, provided the distances are observed.

 Depending on your personal situation, you can take advantage of the following support: